 Through this study and others, we hope to learn more about the ideal environments that promote optimal experience and how these environments influence how we see ourselves and present ourselves to others.
 It is imperative to discover what conditions provide psychological satisfaction and well-being as our surroundings become more and more distant from those of our evolutionary ancestors.

 I began as a graduate student in the UGA Psychology BBS program in the Fall of 2013 as a student in Dr. Leonard Martin's lab (more information below) and received my M.S. in Psychology in May of 2016.
-My expected graduation date from the PhD program is May of 2018.
-I am from Marietta, GA and recieved my B.S. in Psychology, with a minor in Spanish, from the University of Georgia in May of 2011.
+I received my B.S. in Psychology from UGA in May 2011.